Equivariant motivic integration on special formal schemes: Abstract

 \section{Abstract}

-We construct, based on Nicaise's article in Math.
-Ann. in 2009, an equivariant geometric motivic integration for special formal schemes, such that when applying to algebraizable formal schemes, we can revisit our previous work in 2020 on equivariant motivic integration for algebraic varieties.
-We prove the change of variable formula for the integral by pointing out the existence of an equivariant N\'eron smoothening for a flat generically smooth special formal scheme.
-We also define the motivic Milnor fiber of a formal power series and predict that it is the right quantity to define the motivic Milnor fiber of a germ of complex analytic functions.
+In this article, we construct an equivariant version of motivic integration on special formal schemes that generalizes our previous work for algebraic varieties.
+Pointing out the existence of an equivariant N\'eron smoothening for a flat generically smooth special formal scheme, we prove a change of variables formula in this integration.
+Finally, the article introduces the motivic Milnor fiber of a formal power series.
+It predicts that this quantity is the right one to define the motivic Milnor fiber of a germ of complex analytic functions.